kritiup/kritiup/README.md

 # 💫 About Me:
-I'm currently pursuing a Bachelor's degree in Computer Engineering at the National College of Engineering, affiliated with Tribhuvan University.
-Passionate about continuous learning, I'm actively exploring new opportunities to expand my skill set.
-Right now, I'm diving into JavaScript and React, embracing the exciting challenges they offer.
+“I am currently pursuing a Bachelor’s degree in Computer Engineering at the National College of Engineering, affiliated with Tribhuvan University.
+Driven by a passion for continuous learning, I actively seek new opportunities to expand my skill set.
+At present, I am delving into JavaScript and React, embracing the exciting challenges these technologies offer.”

 ## 🌐 Socials: